But the thing is, if you have a brilliant idea for a website, the first thing that you’re going to need is your own TLD (Top level domain).

 - Consider add-on services like free who.is guard.

-- Check policy for domain transfer.
-For example, many registrar like Godaddy will not let you transfer domains outside of Godaddy for 60 days.
+- Check the policy for domain transfer.
+For example, many registrars like GoDaddy will not let you transfer domains outside of Godaddy for 60 days.

 So, out of these which domain registrar you are using for buying domain names?